-Although the backdoor Trojan was identified and removed, your PC has likely been compromised and there is no way to be sure the computer can ever be trusted again.
-It is dangerous and incorrect to assume that because the backdoor Trojan has been removed the computer is now secure
+Although the infection was identified and removed, your PC has likely been compromised and there is no way to be sure the computer can ever be trusted again.
+It is dangerous and incorrect to assume that because this malware has been removed the computer is now secure

 • "When should I re-format?
 How should I reinstall?

 • "Help: I Got Hacked.
 Now What Do I Do?

 • "Where to draw the line?
 When to recommend a format and reinstall?